 The most important property is perspective.
 Without perspective, 3D rotation can look flat because the browser has no viewer distance to create depth.
 Place perspective on the parent scene, then transform the child element inside that scene.

-3D transforms require a mental model of a small stage.
-The parent creates the viewing distance with perspective, and the child keeps its faces in depth with transform-style: preserve-3d.
+Treat a 3D transform as a small stage.
+The parent creates viewing distance with perspective, and the child preserves face depth with transform-style: preserve-3d.

 | Property/Function | Description |